sarahjburton/MCB185-2022/GUMPY.md

 If your computer is a Mac, you already have Unix installed, and your specific flavor of Unix is called Darwin.
 You can get to the CLI with the _Terminal_ application.
-You may also find it useful to install Linux virtual machines on your Mac.
+However, you might not have `git` and other developer tools installed by default.
+To install these, type the following in your terminal:

+	xcode-select --install

+This will bring up a dialog box that will prompt you through the install.
+You may want to install other Linux CLI software.
+For this, there is the [https://brew.sh](Homebrew) project.
+This works similarly to other Linux package managers.
+To install homebrew, type the following in your termins:

+	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+In addition to the Mac's built-in Unix, you may like to run a Linux virtual machine because compatibility is always best in Linux.
 See the Virtual Machine section below for more information.

 ### Linux on PC ###